hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 **AWS Secrets Manager**
 : -- Helps you manage, retrieve, and rotate database credentials, API keys, and other secrets throughout their lifecycles.
 : -- AWS Secrets Manager stores secrets such as the Azure Application Secret.
-Secrets Manager also stores parameters used by the Lambda Functions.
+Secrets Manager also stores parameters used by the Lambda functions.

 **AWS Key Management Service (AWS KMS)**
 : -- Lets you create, manage, and control cryptographic keys across your applications and more than 100 AWS services.
-: -- AWS KMS generates a cryptographic key used to encrypt data in Lambda, S3, Glue and Athena.
+: -- AWS KMS generates a cryptographic key used to encrypt data in AWS Lambda, Amazon S3, AWS Glue and Amazon Athena.

 **AWS Identity and Access Management (IAM)**
 : -- Lets you create, manage, and control cryptographic keys across your applications and more than 100 AWS services.
-: -- AWS IAM helps us adhere to the principle of least privilege.
+: -- IAM helps us adhere to the principle of least privilege.
 Services should only have access to the specific data, resources and applications needed to complete a required task.

 **AWS Systems Manager**
 : -- Acts as the operations hub for your AWS applications and resources.
-: -- Systems Manager Parameter Store holds parameters used to setup the Glue job when deploying through CloudFormation.
+: -- Systems Manager Parameter Store holds parameters used to setup the AWS Glue job when deploying through CloudFormation.

 **Amazon CloudWatch**
 : -- Collects and visualizes real-time logs, metrics, and event data in automated dashboards to streamline your infrastructure and application maintenance.